 Generally speaking, marital property agreements may be drafted at any time.
 However, they are more likely to be successfully challenged if they are drafted very close to a wedding date or very close to a divorce filing date.
 Courts may rule certain agreements invalid if their terms are blatantly unfair or coercion was used by one party during the drafting process.
 An agreement may also be declared invalid in-part or as a whole if it is associated with fraud, incomplete disclosures or other suspect conduct.

 Depending on the jurisdiction in which you file your agreement, you may address any number of financial and property-related matters within this document.
 You may protect certain pieces of property or assets, proactively safeguard certain forms of intellectual property or lay out enforceable expectations for the treatment of certain income during the course of the marriage.
 An attorney will be able to advise you in regards to any restrictions your jurisdiction may enforce when deliberating on affected matters.

 Legal Counsel Is Available

 If you have questions about marital property agreements specifically or divorce generally, please consider contacting our firm.
 Whether you are hoping to become engaged, are currently engaged, are currently married or are contemplating divorce, we are happy to answer your questions and advise you of your legal options.
 The family legal system offers a number of ways for couples to protect their property-related interests and wishes.
-Consulting with family lawyers in Tampa, FL may give you a better sense of how you may wish to protect and preserve yours.
+Consulting with family lawyer Tampa, FL families recommend, may give you a better sense of how you may wish to protect and preserve yours.